yoo-digital/FocusOverlay/README.md

 ## Browser support

-Focus Overlay works on all modern browsers including IE11.
+Focus Overlay works on all modern browsers.

+If you want to support IE11 you will have to add the [classList polyfill](https://github.com/eligrey/classList.js/blob/master/classList.js) to your project.

 ## Notes